stfc/PSyclone/doc/user_guide/psyclone_command.rst

 The ``--profile`` option allows the user to instruct PSyclone to automatically insert profiling calls within the generated PSy code.
-Two options are provided, ``invokes`` and ``kernels``.
-The first of these causes PSyclone to insert profiling-start and -stop calls at the beginning and end of every generated invoke routine.
-The second puts profiling calls around every kernel call (including the associated loops).
+Two options are provided, ``invokes`` (or ``routines``) and ``kernels``.
+The first of these causes PSyclone to insert profiling-start and -stop calls at the beginning and end of every generated invoke routine (or processed subroutine).
+The second puts profiling calls around every Kernel call, including the associated loops.
+(Since the 'nemo' API does not have the concept of Kernels, this option is not valid for that API.)
 The generated code must be linked against the PSyclone profiling interface and the profiling tool itself.
-The application that calls the PSyclone-generated code is responsible for initialising and finalising the profiling library that is being used.
+The application that calls the PSyclone-generated code is responsible for initialising and finalising the profiling library that is being used (if necessary).
 For full details on the use of this profiling functionality please see the :ref:`profiling` section.

 Outputting of Transformed Kernels
 ---------------------------------